obsqrbtz/cmakelists-autoupdater/README.md

 ### CMake command

-Check if cmake-autoupdater is installed and execute it found
+Check if cmake-autoupdater is installed and execute it if found:

 ```cmake
 set(AUTO_UPDATER_STARTED FALSE CACHE BOOL "" FORCE)